 Original motion design projected onto the walls of the Fullerton Hotel

 The forum opened on the evening of 12 July with a song commissioned for the occasion, performed by the Gondwana Choir.
 Outside the ballroom, the Sydney Energy Forum identity ran as projection-mapped animation across the Fullerton’s sandstone facade which was run by AV partner, Sidestage.
 The hotel was built in the 1890s as Sydney’s General Post Office; the building had spent its first century as the communications spine of the city.
-Using it as the projection surface for an international communications forum was the kind of architectural rhyme that doesn’t need to be pointed out in the room.

 The photography brief was to capture delegates as participants in a working summit, not posed dignitaries at a gala.
 The design suite, guest packs, menus, digital signage was built around a visual system that could move from heads-of-mission formality to working-session utility.